KaiCol/KaiCol/README.md

 - 👋 Hi, I’m @KaiCol
-- 👀 I’m interested in Pandas, Tentacles, and Coffee
+- 👀 I’m interested in Pandas, Games, and Coffee
 - 🌱 I’m currently learning about how to live my life and programming

 <!---